pybop-team/PyBOP/docs/installation.rst

 Installation
 *****************************

-PyBOP is a versatile Python package designed for optimization and parameterization of battery models.
-Follow the instructions below to install PyBOP and set up your environment to begin utilizing its capabilities.
+PyBOP is a versatile Python package designed for optimisation and parameterisation of battery models.
+Follow the instructions below to install PyBOP and set up your environment to begin utilising its capabilities.

 Installing PyBOP with pip
 -------------------------